The Good and the Bad of .NET Framework Programming

 Object-oriented software development model

-.NET is based on the object-oriented programming (OOP).
-OOP is a development model with the idea of breaking down software into smaller pieces that are easier to manage and combine.
-OOP compartmentalizes data into objects, i.e. data fields, and describes objects behavior and contents through the declaration of classes.
+.NET is based on object-oriented programming (OOP).
+OOP is a development model for breaking down software into smaller pieces that are easier to manage and combine.
+OOP compartmentalizes data into objects, i.e., data fields, and describes objects’ behavior and contents through the declaration of classes.

 Reliable and simple caching system

 Caching means keeping data in a temporary storage place to call it faster when needed.
-The stored data is the result of an earlier information request or the duplicate of information stored in other places that would take longer to retrieve from.
+The stored data is the result of an earlier information request or the duplicate of information stored in other places that would take longer to retrieve.

 Visual Studio IDE

-An Integrated Development Environment (IDE) is a single product for programmers which makes application development easier by providing all tools to write and test software.
+An Integrated Development Environment (IDE) is a single product for programmers that makes application development easier by providing all the tools needed to write and test software.

 The key features of the Visual Studio IDE:

-- The Visual Studio allows for customizing the environment to match user preferences
+- Visual Studio allows for customizing the environment to match user preferences.

-.NET Core is a cross-platform .NET implementation that allows the code to run on OS X, Windows, and Linux.
-Unlike the original .NET framework – which is only partly open – .NET Core has a fully open source code which ensures that a wide engineering community can continuously contribute to its development.
+.NET Core is a cross-platform .NET implementation that allows the code to run on macOS, Windows, and Linux.
+Unlike the original .NET framework – which is not completely open – .NET Core has a fully open-source code that ensures that a wide engineering community can continuously contribute to its development.

 If you’re writing in C#, F#, or Visual Basic, your code will run on each of the compatible operating systems.
 This enables companies to reach the widest variety of platforms staying within the .NET ecosystem.
-At the same time, cross-platform design and language independence ensure that the whole .NET community with a large pool of different engineering skillsets shares experience.
-Currently, .NET supports more than 25 languages including C#, Visual Basic.NET, J#, Managed C++, IronPython, and IronRuby.
+At the same time, the cross-platform design ensures that the whole .NET community with a large pool of different engineering skillsets shares the experience.

 Flexible deployment and easy maintenance

 One of the important .NET Core features is flexible deployment.
 It can be installed as a part of your application or require a separate installation.
-The modular design allows for including all the dependencies you need.
+The modular design contemplates including all the dependencies you need.
 The deployment itself is as easy as copying a folder.

 Universal .NET Standard

-Since 2016, the .NET ecosystem was enhanced with a large class library called .NET Standard.
+Since 2016, the .NET ecosystem has been enhanced with a large class library called .NET Standard.
 It’s based on the number of base class libraries for .NET Framework, .NET Core, and Xamarin.
 These are used to work with common functions such as graphics rendering, database interaction, and manipulations with XML documents.
-The .NET Standard library greatly simplified developer’s work.
+The .NET Standard library greatly simplified developers’ work.

 Prior to .NET Standard, a programmer had to redevelop an application or a library for the new platform and then distribute all the updates across various platforms.
 Currently, the library supports all dependent libraries across applications.
 However, you should check version compatibility to successfully leverage .NET Standard.